-If yes, please give details

-Declaration

-To help us ensure that we are comply legislation, please read the accompandeclaration: ying with all relevant safeguarding nying notes and complete the following

-I (full name)(address) 01

-consent to a criminal records check if have applied I am aware that details gainst me may be disclosed along with any

-understand that failure to do so may

-police and/or a social services/(Child Services)/Social Work Department in e applications if I become the subject of a dren's Social Care or Adult Social nvestigation.
-I understand that failure to spension of my work with children or

-Signed: Date:

-n and/or vulnerable adults in positions ed activity please confirm that you are not ulnerable adults.

-I confirm that I am not barred from w orking with children / vulnerable adults.
+If yes, please give details Declaration • nplying with all relevant safeguarding panying notes and complete the following I (full name) (address) of have applied I am aware that deta ck if appointed to the position for which I hils of pending prosecutions, previous s against me may be disclosed along with a may be known to the police. ny responsible for processing disclos offence after I take up any post w understand that failure to do so r in the place of worship/organisation sure applications if I am convicted of an within the place of worship/organisation.
+I may lead to the immediate suspension of ble adults and/or the termination of my responsible for processing disclospolice and/or a social services/(C Services)/Social Work Department in the place of worship/organisation sure applications if I become the subject of hildren's Social Care or Adult Social at investigation.
+I understand that failure to suspension of my work with children or mination of my employment.
+Signed: Date: , , , dren and/or vulnerable adults in positions ulated activity please confirm that you are rowulnerable adults. ıot I confirm that I am not barred from m working with children / vulnerable adults ;.
 Signed: Date: